praekeltfoundation/ndoh-hub/docs/jembi-app-registration.md

 This endpoint is designed for new registrations created in Jembi's app to be sent to us.

-The endpoint is available over HTTP at /api/v1/jembiregistration/.
+The endpoint is available as an HTTP POST to /api/v1/jembiregistration/.

 It receives a JSON data in the body of the request which contains the data of the registration.
 This data is described in the [registration fields](#registration-fields) section.

+Status updates can be received by specifying a callback URL, or by making a GET request to /api/v1/jembiregistration/{registration-id}/ .
+The format of this status response can be found in the [registration status fields](#registration-status-fields) section.

 ## Authorization